Anahkiasen/underscore-php/README.md

 # Underscore.php

 Underscore.php is a PHP port of Underscore.js.
-Its goal is to ease the working and manipulation of arrays in PHP.
+Its goal is to ease the working and manipulation of arrays, strings and such in PHP.
 It can be used both as a static class, and an Object-Oriented class, so both the following are valid :

 ```php